Rav Wilding: Television career

-Since February 2011, Wilding has been a host of the CBBC show Cop School, educating the youth on how to be a police officer.
-It was renamed Hero Squad in 2012 and the second series, looking at other emergency services' including the police, aired in October 2012.
-In March 2011, he presented the BBC fly-on-the-wall documentary series Neighbourhood Blues which focuses on how the police help communities and how they fight crime.

-In September 2011, Wilding took part in and went on to win the second series of ITV's 71 Degrees North, where ten celebrity contestants must battle it out to see who will make it to the 71st parallel north, with challenges along the way.

-In August 2011, Wilding hosted a Crimewatch special on the riots in England.

-On 15 December 2011, Kirsty Young, Wilding's Crimewatch co-host, stated that it would be his last show.
-Since June 2009, Wilding presents accompanying series, Crimewatch Roadshow, every morning live on BBC1.
-Series 4 aired in June/July 2012.
+On 15 December 2011, Kirsty Young, Wilding's Crimewatch co-host, announced that this would be his last show.
+Since June 2009, Wilding has presented the accompanying series, Crimewatch Live on BBC1 with his co-presenter Michelle Ackerley.

-On 13 August 2012, Wilding started a new series called Frontline Police.
-In the series he joins the Essex Police force and goes back to his roots of when he was in the Metropolitan Police.
-The show currently airs every Monday at 8pm on Channel 5.

-Wilding presents Crime Scene Rescue on BBC One; the show began on 15 April 2013.

-In December 2013, he became a contestant in the third series of the diving reality show Splash!.

 He took part in an episode of Tipping Point: Lucky Stars on ITV, in which he set the record for the most counters dropped in a single go in any episode of Tipping Point, sinking 23 counters (for a total of £2,300).

 He appeared on Season 5 on Hacker Time.

-In 2016, he presented a three-part series for ID called British Police Murdered on Duty, telling the stories of the Shepherd's Bush murders, as well as murderers Dale Cregan and David Bieber.

-In 2016, he filmed a five-part series for BBC One called Ill Gotten Gains following police and proceeds of crime experts seize criminals assets after conviction and watch them auctioned off to raise money for the public phrase.
-He co-presented alongside Angellica Bell.
-He presented Christmas City for BBC One daytime in December 2016.
+Since 2022, Wilding presents the BBC programme series Scam Interceptors about internet fraud, together with Nick Stapleton and featuring ethical hacker Jim Browning.

 Personal life

+Wilding was born to an Indo-Mauritian father and an English mother.
+Both parents worked as nurses for the NHS.
 Wilding was in a relationship with English television personality and glamour model Chantelle Houghton.
 The couple separated in 2011.
-Wilding began a relationship with Loose Women's producer Jill Morgan in 2012.
-The couple married in 2017.
+Wilding began a relationship with Loose Womens producer Jill Morgan in 2012.
+The couple married in 2017, and have a daughter who was born in 2020.
+By early 2024 they had separated.

+Later during 2024, Wilding was in a relationship with television co-presenter, former police officer Rebecca Mason.

 Wilding revealed on Morning Live that he is dyslexic, dyspraxic and also had been diagnosed by Simon Baron-Cohen as autistic in a film broadcast on the subject.